bengukalo/bengukalo/content/talk/IUS/index.md

 ---
-title: A Glipse of the Forward Testing Effect
+title: A Glimpse of the Forward Testing Effect
 event: International Psychology Students Events
 event_url: